schererant/track-roquet/README.md

 ## Flyover Calculator Usage (flyovers.py)

-The `flyovers.py` script calculates satellite passes for specific locations and provides cloud cover data for each pass, allowing you to plan observations when skies are clear.
+The `flyovers.py` script calculates satellite passes for specific locations and optionally provides cloud cover data for each pass, allowing you to plan observations when skies are clear.
+Cloud cover data is typically only available for approximately 48 hours into the future.

 ### Features
 - Calculates satellite rise, culmination, and set times for configured locations
-- Integrates with OpenWeatherMap API to fetch cloud cover forecasts for each site
+- Integrates with OpenWeatherMap API to fetch cloud cover forecasts for each site (optional)
 - Displays pass times in local time zones for easy planning
 - Configurable elevation threshold based on your imaging pointing accuracy